reissbaker/holdup/README.md

 ##### promise.thrown(ThrownClass, onThrown)

-Similar to a call to `promise.thrown(onThrown)`, except that `onThrown` will be called on if the given rejection reason is an instance of `ThrownClass`.
+Similar to a call to `promise.thrown(onThrown)`, except that `onThrown` will be called only if the given rejection reason is an instance of `ThrownClass`.